 You should first know that Finland divided its institutions in:

-- UAS (Universities of Applied Sciences), that train professionals in response to labour market needs and conduct research and development, which support instruction and promotes regional development in particular
+- UAS (Universities of Applied Sciences), that train professionals in response to labour market needs and conduct research and development, which support instruction and promotes regional development in particular.

 - Universities, that conduct scientific research and provide instruction and postgraduate education based on it.

 Finland is one of the European countries that offer free education, so you should check if you can opt out of paying.
-If your choice university isn’t free or as cheap as you hoped, you can always search for a scholarship in Finland.
+If your chosen university isn’t free or as cheap as you hoped, you can always search for a scholarship in Finland.

 You should also check out the international admission website of Finland and get all the details and information you need from there.